Shajan/CS/web/React/concepts.md

 ---

-## Why the Order of These Requests Matters
+## Why Call Order Matters

-React remembers values based on **the order in which they are requested**.
+React remembers values based on the order in which they are requested.

 Because of this:
-- These requests must happen in the same order every time
+- These requests must occur in the same order every time
 - They cannot be inside conditions or loops

-This rule exists because of how React stores remembered values internally, not because of arbitrary design.
+This rule exists because of how React stores remembered values internally.

 ---

-## Introducing the Names (After the Behavior Is Clear)
+## Terminology

-Now that the behavior is understood, the standard terms make sense.
+The concepts described above have standard names.

-### UI Description Objects → Elements
+### Elements

 Objects like: